Shivang44/lendup-challenge/README.md

 # Configuring

-The environment variables "accountSid" and "authToken" need to be set to your Twilio credentials in your shell environment, so nodejs can read them with process.env.accountSid, etc. (On my Ubuntu machine I do this with export var=value).
+The environment variables "accountSid" and "authToken" need to be set to your Twilio credentials in your shell environment, so nodejs can read them with process.env.accountSid, etc. You can also change from the default port by setting the "PORT" environment variable.
+(On my Ubuntu machine I do this with "export var=value").

-You may want to change the port/hostname in server.js.
 Also, if your machine is like mine, Twilio can't reach it over the network.
 Using ngrok to create a tunnel to localhost solved that issue for me.

 # Build instructions
 After cloning the repo, building this app should be as simple as running: